About Us

 NEWSLETTER & MEDIA STAFF

-Ms. Stephanie L. Olsen, Museum Director
+Ms. Stephanie L. Olsen, Museum Director/Editor

 Mr. Charles B. Oellig, Museum Curator

-Ms. Carolyn Dymond, Webmaster
+Mrs. Carolyn Dymond, Webmaster

 Museum Staff